GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When We Train**

 The 3rd Battalion training occurs one weekend a month, usually the third (Charlie) weekend, but can shift to another weekend based on holiday conflicts.
-In addition to training drills, 3rd Battalion usually conducts two (2) field training exercises (FTX) a year, bivouacking in the “woods”, to field test our training results.
+In addition to training drills, 3rd Battalion usually conducts two field training exercises a year, bivouacking in the “woods”, to field test our training results.

 **Where We Train**

-The 3BN home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
+The 3rd Battalion home training base is the Georgia Army National Guard (GAARNG) Army Aviation Support Facility (AASF#1) located at the Winder, GA airport.
 This facility supports GAARNG Black Hawk maintenance work and has 24 hour/7 day a week security on site.

 **Area of Operation**

 The Area of Operations (AO) for the 3BN roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and East to the SC border.
-The 3BN also routinely augments other **1BDE BN**s, and mission support for other GSDF **BDEs,** so therefore 3BN Soldiers could provide support anywhere within the State of Georgia.
+The 3BN also routinely augments other **1BDE BN**s, and mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.

 **What We Do**

 Our primary goal is supporting the Georgia Army National Guard.
 Since 2014, 3BN have provided assistance to the GAARNG 178th Military Police Company based in Monroe, GA, and the 1-121 Infantry Unit based in Winder, GA.

-While some of those missions were adding additional soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs.
-These OPFORs allow the GAARNG to utilize us as “enemies” to help better train their soldiers for real world missions.
+While some of those missions were adding additional Soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs. **These OPFORs allow the GAARNG to utilize us as “enemies” to help better train their soldiers for real world missions.**

 Other Mission Essential Task List (METL) and Soldier skills training includes:
 •	CPR & First Aid